Tencent/TNN/doc/en/user/convert_en.md

 ```

 ### Manual Convert2tnn Installation
-You can also install the dependent tool of convert2tnn on your development machine manually and compile it according to the relevant instructions.
+You can also install the dependencies of convert2tnn on your development machine manually and compile it according to the relevant instructions.

 If you only want to convert the models of certain types, you just need to install the corresponding dependent tools.
 For example, if you only want to convert the caffe model, you do not need to install the tools that the Tensorflow model depends on.
 Similarly, if you need to convert Tensorflow's model, you don't need to install Caffe model conversion dependent tools.
 However, the ONNX model depends on tools and installation and compilation are required.